 You may remember that DXB reduced operations to one runway for 80 days back in 2014.
 Emirates reported that it lost $467 million because of this.

 Dubai Airport, no doubt in very close consultation with Emirates, has chosen the April/May period as it is one of the quieter times of the year, outside of both the Northern Summer and the Christmas/New Year periods.
-They also provided more than 12 months notice, which allows airlines operating flight to and from Dubai to just their schedules accordingly.
+They also provided more than 12 months notice, which allows airlines operating flight to and from Dubai to adjust their schedules accordingly.

 In the months ahead we will be working closely with Dubai Aviation Engineering Projects, airlines and other stakeholders to ensure we optimise service and capacity during this period next year and minimise the impact on our customers.
 While we regret any inconvenience this may cause to our airline customers and our passengers, these upgrades are absolutely necessary to heighten safety, boost capacity and pave the way for future growth.